-3. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
-This does not apply if you have an exception under 2 CFR 170.110(b).

-(b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
-If you receive a multi-year award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
+- 3. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
+This does not apply if you have an exception under 2 CFR 170.110(b). - (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
+If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
-For specific requirements on reporting, please go to www.ed.gov/ fund/grant/apply/appforms/ appforms.html.

-4. Performance Measures: The goal of the SPDG Program is to reform and improve State systems for personnel preparation and professional development in early intervention, educational, and transition services in order to improve results for children with disabilities.
+For specific requirements on reporting, please go to www.ed.gov/ fund/grant/apply/appforms/ appforms.html. - (c) Under 34 CFR 75.250(b), the Secretary may provide a grantee with additional funding for data collection analysis and reporting.
+In this case the Secretary establishes a data collection period. - 4.
+Performance Measures: The goal of the SPDG Program is to reform and improve State systems for personnel preparation and professional development in early intervention, educational, and transition services in order to improve results for children with disabilities.
 Under the Government Performance and Results Act of 1993 (GPRA), the Department has established a set of performance measures, including long-term measures, that are designed to yield information on various aspects of the effectiveness and quality of the SPDG Program.
-These measures assess the extent to which:

-• Projects use evidence-based professional development practices to support the attainment of identified competencies.
+These measures assess the extent to which: - Projects use professional development practices supported by evidence to support the attainment of identified competencies.